-Did you ever had that nasty feeling of not having the right word when speaking or writing (even in your native language)?
+Did you ever had that nasty feeling of not having the right word when speaking or writing (no matter in your native or foreign language)?
 I know it and hate it.
-That's the reason why I am trying hard to expand my vocabulary in the native language and a couple of foreign ones.
+That's the reason why I am trying hard to expand my vocabulary in my native language and a couple of foreign ones.

 If we want to speak fluently, we need a rich active vocabulary.
 Active means here that we we can recall the words without any doubt or procrastination and actively use them in speaking and writing.

 Now let's specify how many words do speakers of different levels possess.
 The table below displays the approximate numbers of passive vocabulary.

 |Number of Known Base Words